 Its ghillie lacing features three pairs of open hooks.
 It was appreciated by the reviewers as it makes tying the laces from the ankle up a relatively quick affair.

 Accidentally jamming your forefoot on gnarly roots is not going to result in stubbed toes thanks to the boot's highly protective toe bumper.

 All that support in a relatively light package

 Many hikers are pleasantly surprised that the boot doesn't feel heavy and never drags their feet down.

 The boot's TF version

-This hiker has a sibling in the Lowa Zephyr GTX Mid TF (Task Force), which is marketed as a multi-duty boot for urban environments.
+This hiker has a sibling in the Lowa Zephyr GTX Mid TF (Task Force), which is a multi-duty boot for urban environments.